meghamalladi/Passwordless-Authentication/README.md

 ## AWS Cognito

-To set up AWS cognito, check out this medium article - /// to be posted ///
+To set up AWS cognito, check out my medium article - /// to be posted ///

 1.Go to src folder and edit the file config.json with the appropriate details.